UPDATED - FEBRUARY 2022

-We will keep your personal information only for as long as required in connection with the purposes for which it was collected and/or is used.
-As a general rule, unless still required in connection with those purposes, we remove your personal information from our records 6 years after the date on which it was collected.
-However, in some circumstances we may keep your personal information for longer, for instance where we are required to do so in accordance with legal or regulatory requirements, such as tax and accounting.
+We will keep your personal information only for as long as required in connection with your membership and the purposes for which it is used.
+As a general rule, should you terminate your membership, we remove your personal information from our records 12 months after the date on which your membership ended.
+However, in some circumstances we may keep your personal information for longer, where we are required to do so in accordance with legal or regulatory requirements.

 If you would like further information about this, please contact us using the details at section 1.

 Where we rely on your consent, you have the right to withdraw your consent at any time.

 When we use your personal information you have the right to:

 Ask us for confirmation of what personal information we hold about you, and to request access to a copy of that information.
 If we are satisfied that you have a right to see this information, and we are able to confirm your identity, we will, except in very limited circumstances, provide you with this personal information.

 Request that we erase the personal information we hold about you, as far as we are legally required to do so.

 Ask that we correct any personal information that we hold about you which you believe to be inaccurate.

 Object to the use of your personal information where we: (i) process on the basis of the legitimate interests ground; (ii) use it for direct marketing; or (iii) use it for research purposes.